Channel-3-Eugene/urihandler/README.md

 ### File Handler

-The FileHandler within the uriHandler package is designed to handle various file operations in a unified and efficient manner.
+The FileHandler within the urihandler package is designed to handle various file operations in a unified and efficient manner.
 It supports reading from and writing to different types of file-like endpoints, which makes it highly versatile for applications that require handling standard files, named pipes (FIFOs), and potentially other special file types.

 - Standard File Operations: The handler can open, read from, and write to plain files stored on disk.
 This is useful for applications that need to process or generate data stored in a file system.
 - Standard Streams: The handler will open, read from, and write to standard streams such as stdin, stdout, and numbered file descriptors beyond stderr.